True Interior’s Story: Part III

 We added Zopim live chat so we can talk to customers that come onto our site with questions.
 You need to be available to do that, which is hard for a start-up, but I’ve had help from friends and family and that’s worked out well.

 I’ve also added the Trusted Shops extension.
 We contact customers to generate reviews for the site, and help build up confidence in ordering with us.
 We’ve now got over 30 reviews and once you get to that level the reviews should start pulling into Google AdWords.

-There’s also a Colour Swatch module so you can see the different variations when you click on the colours.
+There’s also a Color Swatch module so you can see the different variations when you click on the colors.
 There’s so many to choose from, and a lot of them are free, but each one takes time to learn how it works and how best to use it.
 You shouldn’t just install all the ones you find and not really know how they can help your business.
 Those are the key ones for us and I think they will have a really significant impact on the performance and success of the site.
-Other than the Colour Swatch extension, they’re all free.
+Other than the Color Swatch extension, they’re all free.

 The Big Launch